 Klingler, Huter, Retter & Co: master builders of expansion

-The last decades of the 19th century were characterised Wilhelminian style in the history of Austria.
-After an economic crisis in 1873, the city began to expand during the economic upswing.
+The buildings of the late monarchy still characterise Innsbruck's cityscape today.
+The last decades of the 19th century were characterised as Wilhelminian style in the history of Austria.
+After an economic crisis in 1873, the city began to expand in a period of recovery.
 From 1880 to 1900, Innsbruck's population grew from 20,000 to 26,000.
 Wilten, which was incorporated in 1904, tripled from 4,000 to 12,000.
-The infrastructure also changed as a result of technical innovations.
+The infrastructure also changed in the wake of technical innovations.
 Gas, water and electricity became part of everyday life for more and more people.
 The old town hospital gave way to the new hospital.
-The orphanage and the Sieberers asylum for the elderly were built in Saggen.
+The orphanage and Sieberer's old people's asylum were built in Saggen.
+Innsbruck's first telephone went into service in 1893.
+By the turn of the century, there were already over 300 lines in the city.

-The buildings that were constructed in the young neighbourhoods were a reflection of a new society.
+The buildings constructed in the new neighbourhoods were a reflection of this new society.
 Entrepreneurs, freelancers, employees and workers with political voting rights developed different needs than subjects without this right.
 Unlike in rural Tyrol, where farming families lived in farmhouses together with farmhands and maidservants as a clan, life in the city came close to the family life we know today.
 The living space had to correspond to this.
 The lifestyle of city dwellers demanded multi-room flats and open spaces for relaxation after work.
 The wealthy middle classes, consisting of entrepreneurs and freelancers, had not yet overtaken the aristocracy, but they had narrowed the gap.
 They were the ones who not only commissioned private building projects, but also decided on public buildings through their position on the local council.

 The 40 years before the First World War were a kind of gold-rush period for construction companies, craftsmen, master builders and architects.
 The buildings reflected the world view of their clients.
 Master builders combined several roles and often replaced the architect.
 Most clients had very clear ideas about what they wanted.
 They were not to be breathtaking new creations, but copies and references to existing buildings.
-In keeping with the spirit of the times, the Innsbruck master builders designed buildings in the styles of historicism, classicism and Tyrolean Heimatstil in accordance with the wishes of their financially strong clients.
-Clear forms, statues and columns were style-defining elements in the construction of new buildings.
+In keeping with the spirit of the times, the Innsbruck master builders designed the buildings in the styles of historicism and classicism as well as the Tyrolean Heimatstil in accordance with the wishes of the financially strong clients.
+The choice of style used to build a home was often not only a visual but also an ideological statement by the client.
+Liberals usually favoured classicism, while conservatives were in favour of the Tyrolean Heimatstil.
+While the Heimatstil was neo-baroque and featured many paintings, clear forms, statues and columns were style-defining elements in the construction of new classicist buildings.
 The ideas that people had of classical Greece and ancient Rome were realised in a sometimes wild mix of styles.
-Not only railway stations and public buildings, but also large apartment blocks and entire streets, even churches and cemeteries were built along the old corridors in this design.
+Not only railway stations and public buildings, but also large apartment blocks and entire streets, even churches and cemeteries were built in this design along the old corridors.
 The upper middle classes showed their penchant for antiquity with neoclassical façades.
 Catholic traditionalists had images of saints and depictions of Tyrol's regional history painted on the walls of their Heimatstil houses.
 While neoclassicism dominates in Saggen and Wilten, most of the buildings in Pradl are in the conservative Heimatstil style.

 The era of large villas, which imitated the aristocratic residences of days gone by with a bourgeois touch, came to an end after a few wild decades due to a lack of space.
 Further development of the urban area with individual houses was no longer possible, the space had become too narrow.
-In 1898, the municipal council decided to authorise only blocks of flats east of Claudiastrasse instead of the villas in the spacious cottage style.
-The Falkstrasse / Gänsbachstrasse / Bienerstrasse area is still regarded as the Villensaggenthe areas to the east as Blocksaggen.
+The area of Falkstrasse / Gänsbachstrasse / Bienerstrasse is still regarded as a neighbourhood today.
+Villensaggenthe areas to the east as Blocksaggen.
 In Wilten and Pradl, this type of development did not even occur.
 Nevertheless, master builders sealed more and more ground in the gold rush.
 Albert Gruber gave a cautionary speech on this growth in 1907, in which he warned against uncontrolled growth in urban planning and land speculation.

 "It is the most difficult and responsible task facing our city fathers.
 Up until the 1980s (note: 1880), let's say in view of our circumstances, a certain slow pace was maintained in urban expansion.
 Since the last 10 years, however, it can be said that cityscapes have been expanding at a tremendous pace.
 Old houses are being torn down and new ones erected in their place.
 Of course, if this demolition and construction is carried out haphazardly, without any thought, only for the benefit of the individual, then disasters, so-called architectural crimes, usually occur.
 In order to prevent such haphazard building, which does not benefit the general public, every city must ensure that individuals cannot do as they please: the city must set a limit to unrestricted speculation in the area of urban expansion.
 This includes above all land speculation."